-Employment: In the Employment Tribunal, Catherine appears for both claimants and respondents, and undertakes all types of employment work, from preliminary hearings through to multi-day final hearings.
-In particular, she has experience of unfair dismissal claims (including constructive dismissal), discrimination claims, whistleblowing, holiday pay and National Minimum Wage Act appeals.
-In 2016, she won a ten-day whistleblowing case in which she defended a school against numerous allegations, and she successfully defended a well-known hotel chain against claim of race discrimination in a seven-day hearing; and recently she was successful in a six-day constructive dismissal claim for a senior director client in a hard-fought battle where the respondent was represented by Queen’s Counsel.
-She has also successfully represented claimants seeking backdated holiday pay following the Bear Scotland judgment.
+Catherine appears for both claimants and respondents in the Employment Tribunal, and undertakes all types of employment work, from preliminary hearings through to multi-day final hearings.
+In particular, she has experience of unfair dismissal claims (including constructive dismissal), discrimination, whistleblowing and holiday pay claims.
+Recently she won a ten-day whistleblowing case in which she defended a secondary school against numerous allegations; she successfully defended a well-known hotel chain against claim of race discrimination in a seven-day hearing; and was successful in a six-day constructive dismissal claim for a senior director client in a hard-fought battle where the respondent was represented by Queen’s Counsel.

-Current work includes representing the hotel chain in a further five-day discrimination case, due to be heard in July 2017, and representing 64 claimants in a union-backed claim for holiday pay, due to be heard over six days in autumn 2017.
+Current work includes representing the hotel chain in a further five-day discrimination case, due to be heard in December 2017, and resisting an appeal against a successful judgment in the Employment Appeal Tribunal.

 Catherine is the editor of the Ely Place Chambers’ Employment Update newsletter, which appears in spring and autumn.

-Media: In 2016 Catherine was instructed by a major supermarket chain to defend it from allegations of defamation and false imprisonment, and she succeeded in having the claim struck out on both counts.
-Other recent work includes applying for an injunction over defamatory allegations posted on Facebook; and defending a client against defamation claims made by a wealthy property developer, which due to her strong advocacy and detailed pleadings she was able to settle to the client’s satisfaction.
+Recent work includes applying for an injunction over defamatory allegations posted on Facebook, and defending a client against defamation claims made by a wealthy property developer, which due to her strong advocacy and detailed pleadings she was able to settle to the client’s satisfaction.
+In 2016 Catherine was instructed by a major supermarket chain to defend it from allegations of defamation and false imprisonment, and succeeded in having the claim struck out on both counts.
 Catherine has previously appeared in the High Court as junior to William McCormick QC, Head of Chambers at Ely Place, representing the Metropolitan Police in a third-party disclosure application within lengthy defamation proceedings.

 Employment Law Bar Association